Tsz Shan Monastery

-Tsz Shan Monastery (慈山寺) is a prominent Buddhist temple situated in Tung Tsz, Tai Po District, Hong Kong.
-The monastery is notable for its 76-meter tall bronze-cast statue of Ruyilun Guanyin, an esoteric manifestation of the Bodhisattva Guanyin.
-It is located in a scenic area, with Pat Sin Leng mountain range behind it and Plover Cove Reservoir in front.
-The monastery covers an area of approximately 500,000 square feet.
+Tsz Shan Monastery (慈山寺) is a large Buddhist temple located in Tung Tsz, Tai Po District, Hong Kong.
+Within the monastery, there is a 76-meter tall bronze-cast white Guan Yin statue.
+Behind Tsz Shan Monastery is Pat Sin Leng (八仙嶺) and to its front, the Plover Cove Reservoir.
+The Monastery spans around 500,000 square feet.

-The construction of Tsz Shan Monastery was completed in April 2015, and it was opened to the public in the same month.
-The project was initiated by Mr. Li Ka-shing, the founder of the Li Ka Shing Foundation.
-The Foundation has reportedly invested over HK$3.3 billion in the project, covering costs for land acquisition, construction, and ongoing operational expenses.
+The monastery opened to the public in April 2015.
+The idea for the development of Tsz Shan Monastery was germinated by Mr. Li Ka-shing, Founder of Li Ka Shing Foundation.
+The Foundation contributed more than HK$3.3 billion to cover the land acquisition and construction costs, as well as the Monastery’s operating expenses.
+Tsz Shan Monastery has been open to the public since April 2015.

-In 2015, following the opening of the monastery, Mr. Li Ka-shing expressed his belief in the soothing and soul-nourishing qualities of Buddhist art.
-Motivated by this belief, he spearheaded the development of the Tsz Shan Monastery Buddhist Art Museum, located beneath the Guan Yin statue.
-After extensive planning and preparation, the museum was officially opened to the public in 2019.
+The Tsz Shan Monastery Buddhist Art Museum, located beneath the Guan Yin statue, opened to the public in 2019.

 Architectural concept

 Tsz Shan Monastery’s architectural style is inspired by the more solemn and elegant styles of the Tang, Northern Song, Liao and Jin dynasties, which existed over a period of about 600 years beginning in the 7th century.

 The Monastery appropriates elements of nature in its planning as well.
 Tsz Shan Monastery is located on a hilly site with an expansive sea view to the front.
 The core of the monastery consists of three main buildings placed along a central axis.
 Each building and associated courtyard is placed on platforms rising up the hill, well defined with surrounding corridors.
 On another axis branching off from the Grand Courtyard, devotees are led into the presence of the colossal image of Guan Yin, passing the Universal Gate.

 Throughout its halls and its grounds, Tsz Shan Monastery provides many spaces for contemplation, both open or intimate, formal or seemingly unplanned.
 But even inside its most stately buildings, nature is present throughout: dark African padauk wood, wavy white-grey granite, marble and bronze are the monastery's most important building materials.
 They are ones of texture and richness with a connection to origin.